-The hike is just over 2.5 hours (round-trip) and has some steep inclines up through lush forests.
+We recommend spending the afternoon hiking up Mt.
+Asahi - you can leave your luggage at the hotel while hiking.
+The 4.1 km (2.5 mi) loop hike takes just over 2.5 hours and starts off through lwato Park, home to wildlife like squirrels and woodpeckers.
+The trail becomes steeper as you climb through lush forest.
 However, the trail is very narrow and can be slippery when wet or covered in fallen leaves - watch your step and be careful.
 If you are not confident about the narrow path, it is always better to head back than to push on and risk getting stuck.
+The hike finishes along the scenic Toyohira River, finishing the loop back near your hotel.